DataDog/system-tests/docs/weblog/README.md

 This endpoint returns the headers received in order to be able to assert about distributed tracing propagation headers

 ### \[GET\] /stats-unique
 The endpoint must accept a query string parameter `code`, which should be an integer.
-This parameter will be the status code of the response message.
+This parameter will be the status code of the response message, default to 200 OK.
 This endpoint is used for client-stats tests to provide a separate "resource" via the endpoint path `stats-unique` to disambiguate those tests from other stats generating tests.